vasudhathinks/R-vs-Python/README.md

-# R_vs_Python
+# Comparing exercises in R and Python
-Exercises executed in both R and python for practice and comparison
+Machine learning algorithms executed in both R and python for practice and comparison.